paesjr/IT5016-assessment-1-/README.md

 ## Learning process (Q & A).

 ### What is Python?
-Python is a popular programming language.
-It was created by Guido van Rossum, and released in 1991.
+Python is a high-level programming language, created by Guido van Rossum in 1991.

-It is used for:
+The design focuses on readability using indentation and it can be used for:

+* Web development (backend)
+* AI and machine learning
+* Data analytics
+* Data visualisation
+* Programming applications
+* Language development
-web development (server-side),
+* Game development
-software development,
-mathematics,
-system scripting.
+* SEO
+* Finance

 ### What is OOP?
-Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
-An object can be defined as a data field that has unique attributes and behavior.
+OOP stands for object-oriented programming and it's a computer programming model that organizes software design around data, or objects.
+The four principles of OOP are:

+* Encapsulation
+* Abstraction
+* Inheritance
+* Polymorphism

 ### What is polymorphism?
- Is the provision of a single interface to entities of different types[1] or the use of a single symbol to represent multiple different types.[2]
+Polymorphism means “many shapes” in Greek.
+It's an OOP concept that refers to the ability of a variable, function, or object to take on multiple forms.
 The concept is borrowed from a principle in biology where an organism or species can have many different forms or stages.
+It helps to write powerful, complex abstractions from simpler ones.

 ### What is an IDE?
 An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.